geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-28/meeting-transcript.md

 ### Transcript
 ##### **Chenyu** [[00:00:00](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=0)]
 Okay, can we get started?
 Sounds good.
 Let's start with company updates.
-I see a bunch of folders for Tinybox.
+I see a bunch of folders for TinyBox.

 ##### **Geohot** [[00:00:09](https://www.youtube.com/watch?v=wZ5Ch0ODRv8&t=9)]
 Yeah, the green boxes are really moving.
 We sold four last week.
 We have three outstanding orders right now that we're just waiting on wires for.
 So yeah, they're moving as fast as we can build them right now.
 We're working on expanding build capacity.
 We have all the cases built.
 They're all sitting there.
 We got like 40 cases sitting there that we just need to put the stuff in.
 But, you know, it's shared resources with commas production.
 But yeah, we're definitely keeping up with orders.
 And I'd like to get ahead to the point that we send the mailing list.
 But if we're selling, if we're selling for a week, we're making so much money.